ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-For Nim, we have many different ways to do parallel program execution, and for the async/await framework of Nim's standard library the [chronos]{.ndef} alternative implementation is available.
+For Nim, we have many different ways to do parallel program execution, and for the async/await framework of Nim's standard library the [chronos] alternative implementation is available.
 Creating new threads, which are executed in parallel when the CPU has multiple physical cores, is supported by the [threads] module.
 Additionally the Nim standard library provides the [threadpool] module, which